GafferHQ/gaffer/doc/source/Reference/ScriptingReference/SetExpressions/index.md

 Operator Precedence
 -------------------

-Operations in the expression are executed in the following order: ANDNOT before AND before OR.
+Operations in the expression are executed in the following order: difference before intersection before union.
 The following examples demonstrate this in action.

 ```eval_rst
 ==================== ==============================